 We could write songs tomorrow, or we could go to Iceland and record a music video next week.

-I think the whole idea of being in Singapore or being in Jakarta doesn’t have any hurdles as to say, 15 years or 20 years ago.
+I think the whole idea of being in Singapore or Jakarta doesn’t have any hurdles compared with 15 or 20 years ago.
 So things have changed.
 Of course, maybe having a nicer scenery like Bali or Bandung would be nice.
 But I guess in Singapore we’ve got nice food.
 Do you like Singaporean food?

 N: I love it.
 The chicken rice there is legit good.
 Do you face any challenges being a musician in Singapore?

 K: Definitely.
 I think being a creative in Singapore is challenging.
 I’m going to correct that.
 This city is very focused on economic gains and business.
-And sometimes business and art have a bit of a conflict.
-And me, I’m doing electronic music and I don’t sing, I don’t play guitar, it kind of reduces my chance of surviving long term.
-Which is why I make electronic music in my bedroom where no one sees there.
+And sometimes, business and art have a bit of a conflict.
+And me, I’m doing electronic music and because I don’t sing or play the guitar, it kind of reduces my chances of surviving in the long term.
+Which is why I make electronic music in my bedroom where no one sees.
 Singapore is my home, but I don’t see Singapore as a place where I’m super keen to share my music, to be honest.
 But I don’t let the challenges of a country get too much to me.
 Do you perform much in Jakarta?

-N: Pretty much, I do everything independently, I’m not under a label.
+N: Pretty much.
+I do everything independently; I’m not under a label.
 When I just started, I put my music up on my website and let everybody click for free.
-Then a year later, I got a contract for a label, but I decided to drop it after two years… I feel like it’s better for me to be as independent as possible.
+A year later, I got a contract from a label, but I decided to drop it after two years.
+I feel like it’s better for me to be as independent as possible.

-K: So, do you use Bandcamp?
-You should try it because I think the fact that you’re based in Indonesia where you got your fan base already, Bandcamp might help your fans from YouTube and Instagram buy the music, and the money goes directly to you.
+K: Do you use Bandcamp?
+You should try it because the fact that you’re based in Indonesia where you’ve already got your fan base, Bandcamp might help your fans from YouTube and Instagram buy the music, and the money goes directly to you.

-N: So, do you manage your own stuff as well?
+N: Do you manage your own stuff as well?

-K: I wish I could but I’m terrible at managing stuff.
-That’s why I have 13 people behind me, sitting in on this interview right now. [laughs] I mean I have a label, it’s called Syndicate.
-I’ve been fortunate enough to meet people that have the same vision that can complement my weaknesses in planning, so I’ve been quite blessed in that way.
+K: I wish I could, but I’m terrible at managing stuff.
+That’s why I have 13 people behind me, sitting in on this interview right now. [laughs] I mean I have a label.
+It’s called Syndicate.
+I’ve been fortunate enough to meet people who have the same vision and can complement my weaknesses in planning.
+I’ve been quite blessed in that way.

 N: But it’s good to have people that click with you right?
 Do you consider your music an independent music?

-You can take different risks, whereas if you’re on a label you might have different things to consider because you have a partnership with someone else.
+You can take different risks.
+Whereas if you’re with a label, you might have different things to consider because you have a partnership with someone else.

-N: So is there anything you have or wish to pursue outside your music?
+N: Is there anything you have or wish to pursue outside your music?

 K: Hmm, right now, in the past or in a parallel universe?